ruizb/glossary-typescript/README.md

 ### Type predicate

-The developer can define type guards specific to his domain by returning a _type predicate_ to a function.
+The developer can define type guards specific to their domain by returning a _type predicate_ to a function.
 A type predicate uses the `paramName is Type` syntax.

 ##### Example